knikolovdev/Selenium-Bot-Template/README.md

 1. Styled WPF User Interface ( dark themed )
       * Also there is an image I use for background
       * Menu panel on top with working exit button
+      * LogBox - Panel for logging bot actions/status.
       * Status bar on the bottom
-2. My Selenium helper functions included
+2. My Selenium helper and utility functions included
       * Includes many functions for easy element selection and element waiting
       * Functions include error handling - error in message box + sound, so bot user will understand whats the problem.
       * Functions to start as Firefox, Chrome.
+      * Function for logging.
 3. Multithreaded
      * Bot actions moved another thread, different from UI.